 Separating From the Everyday: You may want to enact a small ritual of leaving behind all your responsibilities, worries, and cares.
 You could visualize putting them into a box.
 If any critical voices start to speak, just assure them you’ll be back; you are only going for a walk.
 Can you leave your cell behind?
 Or at least put it into airplane mode.

 Travel Light But Bring What You Need: Remember to take care of you body: water? sun screen? good shoes?.
 Remember any ritual or creativity needs: tiny notebook and pen? drawing materials? camera?
-And, of course, cards from your Tarot or oracle deck.
+Cards from a Tarot or oracle deck are excellent companions that we work with in Walking the Ways.
 Bring it all on one Wander.
 Bring nothing on another.

 - Be open to whatever draws your attention and spend time there.
 Pause.
 Look.
 Listen.

 - If you would like to engage with an area or a plant, greet it, ask its permission to approach and receive its response.
 If allowed to approach, do so respectfully; engage your sense to receive the messages and questions offered.

 - You might select one of your guides – by chance or choice – to come and be with you in the places of pause and contemplation.
 Consider how the place and the guide fit together.

 - When you have finished, don’t forget to offer gratitude before you move on.
 You might leave a strand of your hair as a gift.
 Or perhaps you have planned ahead and brought a small natural object to leave as a sign of gratitude.